 Currently, the department is manned by Ms Goretti W. Runnoh (M.A Counselling Psychology; B.A.
 Counselling Psychology; Higher Dip. in Counselling Psychology).
-The Guidance & Counselling department helps students and staffs work on their social, psychological, family, and academic challenges mainly by discussing and exploring the causes, effects, and solutions.
-In carrying out their mandate, the counsellor (s) ensures confidentiality and professionalism as is expected of them by the law, the university and their professional organisations.
+The Guidance & Counselling department helps students and staff members work on their social, psychological, family, and academic challenges mainly by discussing and exploring the causes, effects, and solutions.
+In carrying out their mandate, the counsellor (s) ensures confidentiality and professionalism as is expected of them by the code of ethics, the university and their professional organizations.
 Through Guidance and Counselling, our students and staff are prepared to handle several emerging issues both in the University and life.

 The Counselling and Guidance office also works as secretariat to Alcohol and Drug Abuse committee and AIDS Control Unit Committee (ACU).

 For, Further Information, Consultation and Counselling Appointments, Visit Us In Our Guidance And Counselling Office, Ufundi Drive Opposite Meachanical Engineering Workshop

 Visit our service charter

 MURANG’A UNIVERSITY OF TECHNOLOGY AIDS CONTROL UNIT (ACU) (NEWSLETTER 2020)

 Murang’a University of Technology (MUT) AIDS Control Unit (ACU) was established by the University with the mandate of strengthening intervention measures for prevention, management, control and mitigation of the impact of HIV and AIDS.
 The operation of the unit is guided by MUT HIV/AIDS policy and National AIDS Control Council guidelines.
 HIV/AIDS has far-reaching social, economic and health effects to the population.
 The MUT community, like other communities, is vulnerable and at great risk of contracting HIV/AIDS.
 Click here to download the newsletter.